 Chapter 11:

-Immediately she had begun throwing anything nearby that she could get her hands on, and when her stock of that had run empty she raced to the CD player and began hurling jewel cases at Midori as if they were throwing stars.
+Immediately she began throwing anything nearby that she could get her hands on, and when her stock of household objects had run empty she raced to the CD player and began hurling jewel cases at Midori as if they were throwing stars.

-And though all the objects she threw simply phased through her, strangely they did still hurt the same as if she’d been hit with the object.
+And though all the objects she threw simply phased through Midori, strangely enough they did still hurt the same as if she’d been hit with the object forcing her to dodge about wildly.

 “Look,” Midori started while dodging a Tom Waits album.
 “Just listen to me!”

 “No!”
 She shouted in between throws.
-“I already did what I could and failed.
-Just let me live in my stupid dream!”
+“I already did the living in reality thing.
+Now just let me live in my stupid dream!”

 And the girl sat on her bed hugging her knees crying.
-She looked up with large brown eyes, tears streaking down her cheeks.
+She looked up through large watery hazel eyes, tears staining her cheeks.

 “Why can’t you just let me pretend?”

-“I can, if you really want that, but I saw you from outside and you just looked so…sad.”
+“I can, if that's what you really want.
+But I saw you from outside and you just looked so…sad.”

 “Sad?
 Of course I’m sad!
-I got transported to some D&D style world right when my life was set to start.
+I got transported to some fantasy world right when my life was set to start!
 I lived more time here than the place I was born, the place my family raised me…”

 It was strange to be hearing things that she had thought about, and wondered if she was strange for not having similar feelings to her.